Immunization Requirements & Online Health Record

 All health records, including your Health History, TB Risk Assessment & Immunization Records, are required by:

-- January 15 for spring acceptance (or 30 days after acceptance)
+- May 15 for Fall acceptance (or 30 days after acceptance)

 Failure to Comply